Skip to content

 Are you using a V1 or V2 Switch (standard models)?

 These models have a poorly designed microSD card reader and repeated removals/reinsertions can eventually cause the reader to fail.
-Please use Hekate SD UMS to transfer files instead of removing the microSD card from your Switch!
+Please use hekate SD UMS to transfer files instead of removing the microSD card from your Switch!

-• This can be done by booting into Hekate and going to Tools > USB Tools > SD Card and plugging your Switch into your PC via USB.
+• This can be done by booting into hekate and going to Tools > USB Tools > SD Card and plugging your Switch into your PC via USB.

 Extract the archive to the root of the microSD card (the FAT32 partition).
 The microSD card file structure should look more or less like this: